APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  Parametrize lessThan function (comparison operation)

- But there is a class in standard library that represents orderings:
+ But there is a class in the standard library that represents orderings:

  scala.math.Ordering